poooi/poi-plugin-ezexped/README.md

 ### Current

+- Right clicking on a fleet button will cause main UI to switch to that particular fleet.

 - Remove data migration code.

     - If you are updating from 0.4.1 or 0.4.2, nothing should have been changed